Pvt. Lewis Mark Wallisch

 At Cabanatuan, he would perform different duties.
 One of the duties Lewis did was to bury the dead.
 The prisoners would dig the graves in the morning and bury the dead in the afternoon.
 Since the water table was high, the dead were held down with poles.
 Lewis recalled that the bodies of the dead were unrecognizable unless the POWs looked carefully at the dead.

 One day on the burial detail, Lewis saw the body of M/Sgt.
 Osborne McDonald among the dead.
 For Lewis, working this detail was both physically and emotionally draining.
-It was not only seeing the number of men dying each day but also seeing the bodies of prisoners he personally knew.
+What made it so hard was seeing the number of men dying each day but also seeing the bodies of prisoners he personally knew.

-Lewis recalled that the guards assigned to the kitchen detail asked him and a couple other POWs if it was their tank battalion that had been involved in the the wiping out the pockets of Japanese soldiers who had been trapped behind Filipino-American lines during the Battle of Bataan.
-Fearing retribution, the Americans did not confirm the Japanese question.
+Lewis worked in the camp's kitchen.
+He recalled that the guards assigned to the kitchen detail asked him and a couple other POWs if it was their tank battalion that had been involved in the the wiping out the pockets of Japanese soldiers who had been trapped behind Filipino-American lines during the Battle of Bataan.
+Fearing retribution, the Americans did not answer the Japanese question.

 As a cook, Lewis used the job as an opportunity to give his friends extra food.
 If he had been caught by the Japanese, he most likely would have been executed.

-When the kitchen at Cabanatuan was closed, Lewis was sent to Bilibid Prison.
+At some point, Lewis was sreturned to Bilibid Prison.
 While there, he worked as a stevedore loading and unloading ships in the port area of Manila.
 He recalled that they filled 50 gallon drums with gasoline to be sent to other parts of Luzon for use by the Japanese Army.

 On July 17, 1944, Lewis was boarded onto the Japanese ship the Nissyo Maru which was bound for Japan.
 With him on the ship was Robert Boehm of A Company.
 On the journey, American submarines infiltrated the convoy and sunk a number of ships.
 The POWs began to panic and attempted to get out of the hold.
 Lewis recalled that a Fr.
 Riley, a Roman Catholic priest, calmed the prisoners by leading them in "The Lord's Prayer."